KaylaPl4yz/KaylaPl4yz/README.md

 > — This user is chronically online

 > — This user stays away from situations unless it involves them directly

+> — This user is an absolute cornball

+> — This user loves ocs, lore, and yes.